Online MSc in Innovation, Leadership and Management

 These three skills are vital for professional adaptability and employability across industries, functions and roles.
-As a graduate, you’ll be prepared for positions in a full spectrum of industries including computing, engineering, finance, legal services, management consultancy and not-for-profit.
+As a graduate of this postgraduate course, you’ll be prepared for positions in a full spectrum of industries including computing, engineering, finance, legal services, management consultancy and not-for-profit.
 You will also benefit throughout your career from the ethical, socially responsible and international themes that underpin all our programme content.

 You should normally have, or be about to complete, a 2:2 undergraduate degree (or equivalent qualification).
 Alternatively, we would accept a Masters degree (or equivalent).